 Maternal and Child Health Centers

-HOPE has five maternal and child health centers (MCHC’s): one in Manzoor Colony, one in Mujahid Colony, one in Bilal Colony, one in Qayummabad, and one in Korangi 5.
+HOPE has six maternal and child health centers (MCHC’s): one in Manzoor Colony, one in Mujahid Colony, one in Bilal Colony, one Korangi 5, one in Azad Kashmir, and one in Chikaar, Azad Kashmir.
 MCHC’s support women’s obstetric and gynecological services, prenatal care, and family planning services.
 Emphasis is placed upon promoting safe deliveries and reducing maternal and infant mortality due to pregnancy-related complications.
-Yearly, over 55,900 total mothers and children are seen at all four facilities.
+Yearly, over 80,000 total mothers and children are seen at all six facilities.